A New Framework of Multistage Estimation

 \eed

 The remainder of the paper is organized as follows.
 In Section 2, we present our general theory for the design and analysis of multistage sampling schemes.
-Especially, we have established a general theory on coverage probability of random intervals which eliminates the necessity of exhaustive computation of coverage probability for designing sampling schemes.
+Especially, we propose inclusion principle for construction of sampling schemes.
+We establish a general theory on coverage probability of sequential random intervals which eliminates the necessity of exhaustive computation of coverage probability for designing sampling schemes.
 In Section 3, we introduce powerful techniques such as bisection coverage tuning, consecutive-decision-variable bounding, recursive computation, adaptive maximum checking, domain truncation and triangular partition that are crucial for a successful design of a multistage sampling scheme.
 In Section 4, we present sampling schemes for estimation of binomial parameters.
-In Section 5, we discuss the multistage estimation of Poisson parameters.
-In Section 6, we consider the estimation of means of bounded variables.
-In Section 7, we address the problem of estimating the proportion of a finite population.
-We consider the estimation of normal mean with unknown variance in Section 8.
-In Section 9, we discuss the estimation of the scale parameter of a Gamma distribution.
-In Section 10, we propose our exact methods for the construction of bounded-width confidence intervals.
-In Section 11, we discuss the interval estimation following hypothesis testing.
-In Section 12, we consider the exact construction of confidence sequences.
-In Section 13, we address the problem of multistage linear regression.
-In Section 14, we investigate the multistage estimation of quantile.
-Section 15 is the conclusion.
+In Section 5, we discuss the estimation of functions of two binomial proportions.
+Section 6 is devoted to the estimation of multinomial proportions.
+In Section 7, we consider the estimation of means of bounded variables.
+In Section 8, we discuss the multistage estimation of Poisson parameters.
+In Section 9, we address the problem of estimating the proportion of a finite population.
+In Section 10, we propose a general method for constructing sampling schemes for parametric estimation associated with the absolute and relative error criteria based on prior information about parameters.
+We consider the estimation of normal mean with unknown variance in Section 11.
+In Section 12, we discuss the estimation of the scale parameter of a Gamma distribution.
+In Section 13, we propose our exact methods for the construction of bounded-width confidence intervals.
+In Section 14, we discuss the interval estimation based on a given sample scheme.
+In Section 15, we consider the exact construction of confidence sequences.
+In Section 16, we address the problem of multistage linear regression.
+In Section 17, we investigate the multistage estimation of quantile.
+Section 18 is the conclusion.
 The proofs of all theorems are given in Appendices.
+We discuss various branch and bound methods in Appendix T.